Rigorous planning and testing were undertaken by DHL to ensure supply chains support the vaccine’s stringent temperature requirements

-DHL delivers first batch of Pfizer Covid-19 vaccines and diluents to the Philippines
+DHL Express delivers first batch of COVID-19 vaccines to Malaysia

-The vaccines were delivered in specially designed thermal shipper packaging and each shipment was packed with dry ice to regulate the temperature, enabling its use in locations that lack the physical infrastructure to otherwise maintain the required temperature.
+One of the key challenges faced in the shipment of the COVID-19 vaccine is the stringent temperature requirements of the vaccine.
+The vaccine was delivered in specially designed thermal shipper packaging customised by the manufacturer.
+Each shipment was packed with dry ice to regulate the temperature, enabling its use in locations that lack the physical infrastructure to otherwise maintain the required temperature.
 Temperature trackers equipped with sophisticated GPS technology are also packed within each thermal shipper box to provide full visibility throughout the shipment’s entire journey.

 More than 9,000 life sciences and healthcare specialists work across DHL’s dedicated global network so that pharmaceutical, medical devices, clinical trials and research organisations, wholesalers and distributors, as well as hospitals and healthcare providers are connected across the value chain and through digitalisation, from clinical trials to point of care, and every step in between.